nitesh-sacumen/SymantecWeb/vip-auth-tree/README.md

  * Copyright ${data.get('yyyy')} ForgeRock AS.
 -->
 # VipAuthTreeNode

-A simple authentication node for ForgeRock's [Identity Platform][forgerock_platform] 5.5 and above.
+A simple authentication node for ForgeRock's Access Manager 6.0 and above.

 ## Information